nailsframework/nailsjs/README.md

   - Build from Ground up for Reactivity.
 No setState or other method calls required
 ### Installation

-NailsJS / Nailsframework has no dependencies.
+NailsJS / NailsFramework has no dependencies.

 You may clone the Nails Project direct into your Project or use a CDN.
 Insert following code into your HTML head.